paperclip-ui/legacy-paperclip/README.md

 Styles in Paperclip are scoped to the documents they're defined in, so you don't have to worry about style collisions.

+### Sass-like syntax

+Mixins, nested rules, and other sass-like features work out of the box.

 ### Faster development

 No more switching back and forth between the browser & code.
 Paperclip comes with a [VS Code extension](https://marketplace.visualstudio.com/items?itemName=crcn.paperclip-vscode-extension)  that allows you to preview UIs in realtime.